Le Petit Performers' Fest

 - The reporting letter will be emailed only to the TEACHER if the teacher’s name and email address was listed on the form.

-- If the teacher’s name and email address was not listed, it will be emailed to whatever email address was registered.
+- If the teacher’s name and email address was not listed, it will be emailed to whatever email address that was registered.

 5.4 Amendments or Loss of Certificates

-- No amendment can be accepted thereafter.
+- No amendment can be accepted after registration closes.

 - Each amendment to the Certificate shall incur a fee of S$20.